 Our table was located next to the window, providing beautiful views over the coast below.
 Again, Hotel Tresanton had an amazing continental spread with fresh fruit, greek yogurt and pastries.
 Followed by hot food from the kitchen.
 Natalie stuck with the delicious Scottish Smoked Salmon with Scrambled Eggs, while I went for the Smashed Avocado and Poached Eggs on Sourdough.
 The perfect breakfast to set us up for a morning of exploring the coast.

-After checking out of Hotel Tresanton, our perfect haven by the sea, the staff recommended we drove round to St. Anthony’s Lighthouse and explore the coastal walks… so, that is exactly what we did.
+After checking out of Hotel Tresanton, our perfect haven by the sea, the staff recommended we drive round to St. Anthony’s Lighthouse and explore the coastal walks… so, that is exactly what we did.

 The drive to the lighthouse took around half an hour, providing stunning views along the way and beautiful countryside.
 From the carpark we walked along the hills on the coast down and past the lighthouse, overlooking the sea below and views back onto St Mawes and Hotel Tresanton.
 It was the perfect way to take in the natural beauty while giving Gus his morning exercise and new areas to explore.